 Club Meetings are held the second Saturday of each month at Angelo's Truck Stop at 9am and usually are followed by a ride.
 Next Meeting is in:

 Welcome to the Johnstown ATV (JATV) Club website.

-Our Club trails are finally open but with limitations.
+Our Club trails are open but with limitations.

 The section of Trail east of the 416 from McNeilly Rd to Glen Smail is temporary Closed due to flooding.
 The section of Trail North of Rooney Rd to Brouseville Rd is also temporary Closed due to flooding.
 Trails are still flooded in many other areas and I advise everyone to use caution until the water recedes or we can get certain areas repaired.
 Please check trail map for status of trails, Closed trails are indicated in Red.
 If you are out riding please let us know of any areas of concern.
 Thanks and enjoy the 2017 Riding season. (posted July 27th, 2017)